How to Obtain a Pharmacy Technician Certificate

 Pharmacy Technician Certificate

 Applicants for the pharmacy technician certificate shall complete the application form supplied by the board and attach the required documentation and fee.
-The documentation required includes proof of completion of a board-approved pharmacy technician certification examination [either PTCE issued on or after January 1, 2000 or ExCPT issued on or after January 1, 2018) AND one of the following: (1) for candidates who obtained their registration under Option A, a copy of the diploma or certificate of completion of a nationally-accredited and board-approved pharmacy technician training program, OR (2) for candidates who obtained their registration under Option B or Option C or any other method, proof of completion of at least 600 hours of practical experience using the Pharmacist's Certification form supplied by the board.
+The documentation required includes proof of completion of a board-approved pharmacy technician certification examination [either PTCE issued on or after January 1, 1995 or ExCPT issued on or after January 1, 2018) AND one of the following: (1) for candidates who obtained their registration under Option A, a copy of the diploma or certificate of completion of a nationally-accredited and board-approved pharmacy technician training program, OR (2) for candidates who obtained their registration under any other method, proof of completion of at least 600 hours of practical experience using the Pharmacist's Certification Form supplied by the board, OR (3) for applicants who were licensed by another state board of pharmacy and practiced as a pharmacy technician in that state for at least one year, proof of that practice using the Pharmacist's Certification of Nonresident Practice supplied by the board..